wp-plugins/get-in-touch/readme.txt

 * First try deactivating and reactivating the plugin
 * If that doesn't fix the problem, try deleting and reinstalling the plugin
 * If that doesn't work, you should file a bug report.

+= If Google reCaptcha is not working =
+* Make sure the public and private key is correct which is provided by google.

 == Upgrade Notice ==